pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 pd.DataFrame(quit)
 ```

-As outlined in {ref}`Reliability Statistics and Predictive Calibration` the hazard function, the cumulative density function and the survival function of a failure time distribution are all intimately related.
-In particular each of these can be described in relation to the set of individual at risk at any given time in the sequence.
+As outlined in {ref}`Reliability Statistics and Predictive Calibration` the hazard function, the cumulative density function and the survival function of a event time distribution are all intimately related.
+In particular each of these can be described in relation to the set of individuals at risk at any given time in the sequence.
 The pool of those individuals at risk changes over time as people experience events of attrition.
-This changes the conditional hazard ovr time.
+This changes the conditional hazard over time - with knock on implications for the implied survival function.
 To account for this in our estimation strategy we need to configure our data to flag who is at risk and when.

 ```{code-cell} ipython3
 exposure = (